 One of the big advantages of a deeper pond is that water temperature fluctuations are lower and like many things in nature abrupt changes create problems whereas gradual changes are more normal.
 This is certainly true in koi pond keeping.

-The number of koi keepers (and dedicated pondkeepers and fish keeping enthusiasts) heating their pond is definitely on the increase since easy-to-install, reliable and efficient heating equipment has become available.
+The number of koi keepers, and dedicated pondkeepers and fish keeping enthusiasts, heating their ponds is definitely on the increase since easy-to-install, reliable and efficient heating equipment has become available.